AI prompts

 ## Xcode Integration

-Before setting up Xcode integration, we highly recommend you first get Periphery working in a terminal, as you will be using the exact same command via Xcode.
+Before setting up Xcode integration, we highly recommend you first get Periphery working in a terminal, as you will be using the same command via Xcode.

 ### Step 1: Create an Aggregate Target